Enhancing Vision Foundation Models via Multimodal Continual Pre-Training

 where $V$ and $T$ denote the number of visual and textual tokens, respectively.
-To support the autoregressive generation process, the image-grounded text decoder utilizes causal self-attention mechanisms.
+To support the autoregressive generation, the image-grounded text decoder utilizes causal self-attention mechanisms.

-\subsection{Vision-language Representation Alignment}
+\subsection{Vision-language representation alignment}

 Thanks to text-supervised generative pre-training and decoding loss, the vision encoder can be optimized using paired images and texts.
-However, the supervision is too distant for directly optimizing the vision transformer, especially when the original pre-training of vision encoder does not involve vision-language alignment, such as in image-only SSL of DINOv2~\cite{dinov2} (please refer to the Ablation \cref{sec:ablation} for the further analysis).
-To bridge the modality gap between the vision encoder and the language model, we utilize direct vision-language representation alignment by encoding visual and textual features through the vision and text models, respectively.
+However, the supervision is too distant for directly optimizing the vision model, especially when the original pre-training of vision encoder does not involve vision-language alignment, such as in image-only SSL of DINOv2~\cite{dinov2} (see \cref{tab:ab_recipe}).
+To bridge the modality gap between the vision and language models, we utilize direct vision-language representation alignment by encoding visual and textual features through the VFMs and LLMs.

-Inspired by the knowledge distillation in DINO~\cite{dino,dinov2}, as shown in \cref{fig:maploss}, we aim to align visual and textual representations by treating the word embeddings $\mathbf{W}$ of the LLM as prototypes~\cite{vlap}.
-In contrast to the self-distillation approach in DINO, we frame the distillation process as cross-modality text-to-image distillation.
-Specifically, we first obtain global visual and its corresponding text features $\mathbf{F}_v$ and $\mathbf{F}_t \in \mathbb{R}^{B \times D_t}$ through the VFM and LLM by parameter-free global average pooling, respectively, as follows:
+Some previous approaches~\cite{internvl,Yu2022CoCaCC,lcl} employ a contrastive loss for cross-modal alignment, which usually requires large batch sizes and even an auxiliary text encoder.
+To avoid these constraints and inspired by the knowledge distillation in DINO~\cite{dino,dinov2}, we align visual and textual representations by treating the word embeddings $\mathbf{W}$ of the LLM as prototypes~\cite{vlap}.
+Specifically, as shown in \cref{fig:method} (right), we first obtain global visual and its corresponding text features $\mathbf{F}_v$ and $\mathbf{F}_t \in \mathbb{R}^{B \times D_t}$ through the VFM and LLM by parameter-free global average pooling, respectively, as follows:

 where $B$ denotes the mini-batch size, $D_t$ represents the hidden dimension of LLM and $X_t$ is a piece of corresponding text to $\mathbf{H}_v$.
 And then, we map $\mathbf{F_v}$, $\mathbf{F_t}$ into language space by the prototype $\mathbf{W} \in \mathbb{R}^{D_t\times K}$ as follows: